Mateusszzp/Page-about-me/Readmi.md

 ### Description
-Work done as part of the YouCode training for rogramiste Frontend Developer.
+Work done as part of the YouCode training for programiste Frontend Developer.

 #### W pracy zostało zawarte
 - Html - according to the BEM convention